MatAtBread/AI-UI/guide/api-reference.md

 Creates an async iterator that yields event from the element, or it's children.
 See [when](./when.md)

 ### elt.ids
 Provides type-safe access to children of an element.
-For extended tag defintions with an `ids` member, Typescript types will be provided for the child.
+For extended tag defintions with an `ids` member, TypeScript types will be provided for the child.
 See [ids](./ids.md)

 ### elt.constructor
 References the tag creating function that create the element.